CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ##### **Public Members**:

 **`DataStrategy` Sealed Record**
- - **Purpose**: Represents an immutable implementation of `IDataStrategy` that provides predefined strategy combinations for test daaargument conversion.
+ - **Purpose**: Represents an immutable implementation of `IDataStrategy` that provides predefined strategy combinations for test data argument conversion.
 This sealed record type provides a flyweight pattern implementation of data strategies.
  - **Properties**:
    - `ArgsCode ArgsCode`: Gets the `ArgsCode` that defines how to convert 'TestData' records to arguments.
    - `bool?
 WithExpected`: Gets a value indicating whether the test parameters object array should include the expected result element.